So who would look online for a compact kitchen appliance from an Italian company that no one’s ever heard of?

 These occurred in my Dreamtime, which followed me back into my so-called everyday world.
-It occurs to me that they deserve a recounting on their own, and I look forward to sharing them here soon.I never get tired of being reminded that all is not what it seems.
+These deserve their own telling, and that they shall have!
+I never tire of being reminded that all is not what it seems.

 Mount Washington: At Home With Mysterious Crashings and Booms